Pro-treading/Pro_Treading_app/README.md

 ## Security

 - Passwords are write-only in API responses.
-- Sensitive configuration files are excluded from
+- Sensitive configuration files are excluded